 For his series ‘Par la Pluie des Femmes’ women were captured in tears by thinking of their most traumatic experience.
 When he lived in Spain for 2 years, he stood with his camera at the front of the Spanish bullfighting arena.
 This resulted in the portfolio Sangre de Toro (Blood of the Bull): silk-screen prints with Bull’s blood.

 In the beginning of the 90s he photographed the facial expression of speedball hookers for the series ‘Wit en Bruin’.
 Speedball is a very dangerous mixture of cocaine with heroin or morphine and has a substantial risk of overdose.

-In the series ‘Deformation’ he was inspired by Japanese bondage.
+In the series ‘Deformation’ he was inspired by Rob Leer‘s SM scene.
 Models mutulated by fishline and hanging in the air, supported by the same fishline.
-This series was made for Amsterdam fashionweek in 2005 and exposed in Apart Gallery Amsterdam.
+This series was made for Amsterdam International Fashion Week (AIFW), in collaboration with fashion designer Hester Slaman, and exposed in Apart Gallery Amsterdam.